The Paradox of Joy: Stoicism and Gratitude & Perspective

 Stoicism has the wrong reputation of of being about being made of iron.
 Of being emotionless.
-But does not scratch the surface.
-It is a philosophy that aims to make us more resilient, happier and most importantly: more virtuous.
+But that does not scratch the surface - it is a philosophy that aims to make us more resilient, happier and most importantly: more virtuous.
 Stoics view the pursuit of virtue as their summum bonum, or "the highest good".
 That if we walk life virtuously we will achieve purpose and happiness as a byproduct.
 Stoicism possesses some central ideas that pave the way to a life of virtue.
 It helps us live our best possible life.

 Gratefulness for what you have and the general lack of perspective